How Geofencing is Used for Market Research Surveys

 2. Data is More Realistic

-Data collected through this fashion will be more realistic and forthcoming.
-Asking consumers for their feedback in real-time will generate better results compared to sending a follow-up survey a week after customers shopped at Target or Walmart.
+Data collected in this fashion will be more realistic and forthcoming.
+Asking consumers for their feedback in real time will generate better results compared to sending a follow-up survey a week after customers shopped at Target or Walmart.

 The more time passes, the less their experiences are fresh in their minds.